Brainwave Frequencies: Delta, Theta, Alpha, Beta & Gamma Waves

 Researchers have linked Gamma activity to moments of intense concentration, learning, and peak cognitive function.

-What brainwave frequency is best for sleep?
+Which brainwave frequency is best for sleep?

-Do binaural beats change brainwaves?
+Do binaural beats and isochronic tones change brainwaves?